qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 {{< img src="/images/cloud-observability-grafana-spring-boot/screenshot-request-latency.png.svg" alt="Spring Boot Demo dashboard" >}}

 It uses the default Spring Boot `http_server_requests` metric to display the average, 0.7-percentile and 0.9-percentile latency of all HTTP requests made against the application.
-For demo purposes, a cron job runs inside the cluster every 5 minutes executing a requests against the `/trigger-me` endpoint of the Spring Boot application.
+For demo purposes, a cron job runs inside the cluster every 5 minutes executing a request against the `/trigger-me` endpoint of the Spring Boot application.
 So it might take a while to actually see metrics if you've just spun up the demo.

 Hovering one of the "exemplar dots" shows: